NOCTLJRNE/Commands-Testing/README.md

 ## :information_source: My profile and background :information_source:

 You can find my full background & profile on linkedin [linkedin](https://www.linkedin.com/in/bao-an-pham-ho-b04814a3/) In short, I'm an electrical engineer who is currently working in France.
-After 3 years working for CEA as a R&D engineer(CEA is a French public government-funded research organisation), I decided to learn how to become a blockchain developper.
+After 3 years working for CEA as a R&D engineer(CEA is a French public government-funded research organisation.
+Me and my team, we build handheld gas sampling/analyzing devices), I decided to learn how to become a blockchain developper.

 I'm also a "electronic geek", in the past I spent a lot of time playing with stuffs like Arduino board, Raspberry SBC, and electronic components such as microcontrollers, sensors, LCD screens ...
+(mention your work without revealing)

 ## :question: Why should you vote for me :question: